Category_CBD Edibles

 Tips for Properly Packing Edibles

-Packing edibles for air travel requires extra care to avoid issues at airport security.
-Below are a few tips to help you stay prepared and within the rules.
+Packing edibles for air travel requires extra care.
+Below are a few tips to help you stay within the rules:

-- Keep edibles in their original packaging.
-Original packaging shows that your cannabis edibles are legitimate products, not homemade items.
-This can help reduce suspicion if TSA security officers or local law enforcement inspect your bag.
+1. Keep edibles in their original packaging.
+Original packaging shows that your edibles are legitimate products, not homemade items.
+This can help reduce suspicion if TSA stops you during inspection.

-- Carry edibles that are below the federal THC limit.
-Ensure that the THC content in your edibles does not exceed the federal legal limit of 0.3% THC by dry weight, which is the legal threshold for hemp-based products.
-Carrying edibles with THC levels above this limit could lead to legal issues, as they may be considered marijuana under federal law.
+4. Carry edibles that are below the federal THC limit.
+Only pack edibles that contain 0.3% THC or less by dry weight.
+Products above this limit could lead to legal issues, as they may be considered a controlled substance under federal law.

 Are Edibles in Checked Bags Okay?